Ciaxo/sonification-tool/README.md

 ### File Structure

 - **`mapping.py`** – functions for mapping values:
-  - `map_range` – converts input values to a new range.
+  - `map_range` – maps values from an input array to a new range, returning floating-point results.
-  - `map_data` – calculates the minimum and maximum values in an input list.
+  - `map_data` – maps values from an input list to a new range, optionally reversing the mapping, and returns a list of rounded integers.

 - **`mid.py`** – note conversion:
   - `str2midi` – converts a note name to a MIDI number.